alexal1/Insomniac/README.md

 **Blacklist** - affects _all other actions_.
 Users from this list will be skipped immediately: no interactions and no following.

 Go to Insomniac folder and create a folder named as your Instagram nickname (or open an existing one, as Insomniac creates such folder when launched).
 Create there a file `whitelist.txt` or `blacklist.txt` (or both of them).
 Write usernames in these files, one username per line, no `@`'s, no commas.
 Don't forget to save.
 That's it!

+### Targets Interaction
+Go to Insomniac folder and create a folder named as your Instagram nickname (or open an existing one, as Insomniac creates such folder when launched).
+Create there a file `targets.txt`.
+Write usernames in these files, one username per line, no `@`'s, no commas.
+Don't forget to save.

+Run Insomniac with --interact-targets parameter, and the session will be targeted on those specific profiles form the `targets.txt` file.

 ### Analytics
 There also is an analytics tool for this bot.
 It is a script that builds a report in PDF format.
 The report contains account's followers growth graphs for different periods.
 Liking, following and unfollowing actions' amounts are on the same axis to determine bot effectiveness.
 The report also contains stats of sessions length for different configurations that you've used.
 All data is taken from `sessions.json` file that's generated during bot's execution.